Sogbdouno/scrapy_presensatation/presentation_scrapy.md

         └── __init__.py
 ```

-When we ran the command scrapy startproject chocolatescraper, Scrapy automatically generated a model project to use.
+When we run the command scrapy startproject expatimmobscraper, Scrapy automatically generated a model project to use.

 We will not use most of these files in this project but we will give a quick explanation of each because each has a specific purpose: